We regularly advocate on behalf of our mission – at the state level, but always in the interests of local movements.

 South Carolina Legislature

 - In 2014, we assisted the statewide effort to convince Rep. Nanney to drop the “bike liability bill“.
-A second bill that year was proposed (and also dropped) also in the state house, which would have required every municipality in our state to allow bicycles on sidewalks.
-That issue is highly context-sensitive and is therefore meant to be an ordinance defined by local planning priorities.
+A second bill that year was proposed (also dropped) in the state house, which would have required every municipality allow bicycles on sidewalks.
+That issue is highly context-sensitive and therefore meant for local ordinances.

 SC Department of Public Safety

 - Every 5 years South Carolina develops a Strategic Highway Safety Plan.
-The PCC serves as a resource to this effort and is a member of the statewide committee that develops the Plan.
+The PCC served as a resource to this effort and was a member of the statewide committee that developed the last Plan.
+Our goal is to continue this partnership.
 The committee collaborates and develops the most up-to-date strategies to mitigate known safety problems on South Carolina state owned roadways, including our urban streets, rural roads and state highways.
-Defined strategies are eventually used to form state funding decisions, such as guardrails to mitigate run-off-the-road crashes, sidewalks for pedestrian crashes, bike lanes for bike-related crashes, and a host of other strategies aimed at reducing crashes, injuries and fatalities of all road users.
-In 2014, PCC staff participated in developing recommendations, based on broad collaboration, to the bike and pedestrian-related crash mitigation measures.
+In 2014, PCC staff participated in developing recommendations, based on broad collaboration, to the bike and pedestrian-related crash mitigation measures, and our broad coalition succeeded when many comments became part of the 5 year plan.
+Defined strategies are eventually used to form state funding decisions, such as guardrails to mitigate run-off-the-road crashes, sidewalks for pedestrian crashes, bike lanes for bike-related crashes, education for bike safety, and a host of other strategies aimed at reducing crashes, injuries and fatalities of all road users.